-Encourage your temporary workforce to book more shifts
+- Encourage your temporary workforce to book more shifts

-Trial a range of internal promotion tactics to increase awareness of your bank
+- Trial a range of internal promotion tactics to increase awareness of your bank

-Make best use of workforce data insights for more informed decisions
+- Make best use of workforce data insights for more informed decisions

-Offer new workers comprehensive onboarding support
+- Offer new workers comprehensive onboarding support

 Although recruiting workers onto staff banks is a priority in the early stages of bank growth, retaining an active pool of available engaged workers must be a key long-term focus.

-Here are some of the ways you can engage bank workers to increase your shift fill rates, as has been successfully tried and tested with 30,000+ workers who use the Patchwork app:
+Here are some of the ways you can engage NHS bank workers to increase your shift fill rates, as has been successfully tried and tested with 30,000+ workers who use the Patchwork app:

-Incentive schemes: to boost engagement and encourage shift booking, promote tailored incentives, including exclusive discounts.
+- Incentive schemes: to boost engagement and encourage shift booking, promote tailored incentives, including exclusive discounts.

-Flexible training: offer training and development to temporary staff, demonstrating that you’re invested in their future as a valued member of your team.
+- Flexible training: offer training and development to temporary staff, demonstrating that you’re invested in their future as a valued member of your team.

-In-app and mailer messaging: communicate directly with bank workers via app or email to advertise vacant shifts and share employee benefits.
+- In-app and mailer messaging: communicate directly with bank workers via app or email to advertise vacant shifts and share employee benefits.

-Instant pay: provide staff with instant access to payment as soon as they’ve worked their shift, as well as budgeting tools, giving them greater financial empowerment and control.
+- Instant pay: provide staff with instant access to payment as soon as they’ve worked their shift, as well as budgeting tools, giving them greater financial empowerment and control.
 For example, Patchwork makes this possible through its partnership with financial wellness company Wagestream.

 A lack of time and resources can make promoting the staff bank a challenge.

-Induction and technical support on Changeover days to onboard new staff efficiently
+- Induction and technical support on changeover days to onboard new staff efficiently

-Recruitment events, both virtually and face-to-face to boost bank growth
+- Recruitment events, both virtually and face-to-face to boost bank growth

-Posters and flyers on-site to generate bank awareness
+- Posters and flyers on-site to generate bank awareness

-Screensavers for digital branding
+- Screensavers for digital branding

-Branded merchandise, including stationary
+- Branded merchandise, including stationery

 3. Making best use of workforce data insights